Probate Q&A Series

 If the decedent’s share lies in the probate estate as a tenant in common, the personal representative can sell it by following these steps:

-2. Provide notice of the proposed sale to heirs and interested parties.
+2. Provide any required notice of the proposed sale to interested parties.

 3. Market the property and complete the sale at fair market value.

-4. Distribute the sale proceeds to the distributees under intestate succession rules.
+4. Distribute the sale proceeds according to the estate administration process and intestate succession rules.

 Key Points to Remember

-• The court appoints a personal representative to manage debts and assets.
+• The clerk appoints a personal representative to manage debts and assets.

 • Joint tenancy with right of survivorship avoids probate for that interest.

-• The decedent’s share as a tenant in common requires court approval to sell.
+• The decedent’s share as a tenant in common may require authority to sell through the estate administration process.

-• Court orders and fair market sales protect heirs and creditors.
+• Required approvals and fair market sales protect heirs and creditors.

 Pierce Law Group has guided many families through intestate probate and property sales in North Carolina.
 Our attorneys handle every detail, from filing the petition to closing the sale.
 Contact us to protect your rights and complete the process efficiently.
 Email intake@piercelaw.com or call (919) 341-7055 today.